d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 - **Remote username**: `thomas`
   - username for login to remote server
 - **Remote server**: `10.0.0.57`
-  - either server name or IP-adress for remote server
+  - either server name or IP-address for remote server
+- **ID**:
+    - informal tag for the configuration
 - **ssh port**:
   - if ssh communicates through other than standard port it must be set here, port 22 is default port for ssh and not require to set
-- **ID**:
-  - informal tag for the configuration
-- **rsync daemon**:
-  - setting this puts a double colon `::` in address parameter to rsync.
-It forces rsync to use the rsync daemon remote which takes some more setup.
-I am not using it myself.
 - **Type**:
     - There are three types of tasks, `synchronize` which is standard, `snapshots` and `single file`.

+### Rsync daemon setup

+There are a some possibilities to enable a rsync daemon setup.
+This require some more setup which is not part of this documentation.

+- **rsync daemon**:
+  - setting this puts a double colon `::` in address parameter to rsync, It forces rsync to use the rsync daemon remote
+  - there is also possible to [tweak the standard setup to utilize rsync daemon](/Rsyncdaemon)

 About remote servers.